 SINGLE WALL BOARD

 Single wall corrugated board (also known as double face board) consists of one piece of fluted material glued between two pieces of liner.
-This is the most commonly used style of corrugated cardboard that has five different styles of flutes.
+This is the most commonly used style of corrugated cardboard that has several different styles of flutes.